Spinal Stenosis – Conservative and Alternative Treatments

 - Acupuncture – This form of treatment is said to increase the body’s flow of energy by inserting needles into specific points on the body.
 Some evidence shows that acupuncture may increase the body’s release of endorphins, which can help to alleviate pain in some patients.

 If conservative and alternative treatments provide little relief, there are still other options, including the minimally invasive procedures performed at Laser Spine Institute.
-Contact us for more information.
+Contact us for a no-cost MRI review* and to find out if you are a candidate for our outpatient procedures.